Property Taxes During Property Purchase

 Inheritance Tax

-Understanding the basics of this tax can help you plan ahead and make the most of your assets.
+Understanding the basics of inheritance tax can help you plan ahead and make the most of your assets.
 In Portugal, an inheritance tax is a tax levied on the transfer of assets from a deceased person to their heirs.

 The tax rate varies depending on the relationship between the deceased and the inheritor, with spouses and direct descendants being taxed at a lower rate than more distant relatives.
 In some cases, there may be exemptions and reductions available, such as for the inheritance of a main residence.